telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 # Telerik REPL for Blazor Snippets and Scaffolders

-To increase your productivity, Telerik REPL for Blazor provides code snippets for quickly adding and configuring a selection of UI components and scaffolders for configuring components in the REPL UI.
+Telerik REPL for Blazor provides code snippets and scaffolders to increase your productivity.
+They enable you to quickly add and configure a selection of UI components in the REPL UI.

 In this article: